 This almost always works in your favor since the technology will have progressed and the new item will nearly always have better/more features than your last.Don't let them shortsell you!Whatever product they show you for replacement, make sure that it has all the features that were important to you from your last one.
 Try the display model and see how well it works.
 Have the salesperson explain why they picked this model over any of the others.

 Note that "unacceptable" does not count brand or price.
 Unless you can demonstrate that the replacement offer is lacking in some significant feature, you will likely have to accept it.
-A less that favorite brand, a color you don't like, or a menu system that you're not used to won't typically count.
+Saying that it's not your favorite brand, a color you don't like, or has a menu system that you're not used to won't typically count.